 Shortis and Simpson run a world music choir, Worldly Goods.

-WORLDLY GOODS is a 60-voice community choir open to all comers.
+It is a community choir open to all comers.
 The repertoire is world music.
 No music reading skills or previous experience required.
 The joy of singing is the important ingredient.

-The choir meets each Monday during school terms at Gorman House Arts Centre, Ainslie Avenue, Braddon, ACT.
-All welcome.
-(Currently while renovations are going on, the sessions are in the room closest to the corner of Batman and Currong Streets.)
+Worldy Goods meets each Monday during school terms at Gorman House Arts Centre, Ainslie Avenue, Braddon, ACT.